medusajs/medusa/www/apps/docs/content/admin/onboarding.md

 In this step, you’ll customize the Medusa backend to:

 1. Add a new table in the database that stores the current onboarding step.
 This requires creating a new entity, repository, and migration.
-2. Add a new endpoint that allows to retrieve and update the current onboarding step.
-This requires creating a new service and endpoint.
+2. Add new API Routes that allow retrieving and updating the current onboarding step.
+This also requires creating a new service.

 ### Create Entity